 - Sights: views of Mount Desert Island, Long Pond, open ledge, old quarry, so much more

-My map above shows Baker Hill and Long Ledges Preserve in blue; Schoodic Mountain trails in red.
+My map above shows Baker Hill and Long Ledges Preserve in blue; Schoodic Bog and Mountain trails in red.
 Make sure and check out Donnell Pond Public Lands to see the full extent of the connected trail system here.

 Oh wow, what an awesome surprise!
 I didn’t do much reading up about this double preserve (it is made up of two parcels) before I explored it.
 I just had a map in hand.
 But as my friend and I climbed up the ledges of Baker Hill, we quickly realized we were somewhere unique.